jayceazua/graphql_bootcamp/README.md

 - Client sending the query to the server, uses a single endpoint.
 - Unlike the manual work of updating REST APIs, GraphQL self-documents.
+- when querying for an object select which fields you need exactly from the object
 Example:

 ```